Founder & CEO

 Known for his innovative ideas and willingness to challenge the status quo, Kevin enjoys educating others on fiscal and environmental impacts of various development patterns, and thrives in environments where multiple perspectives must be brought together.
 Kevin is a Verifier for ISI’s Envision rating system and a member of the Technical Advisory Committee for the STAR Communities program.
 He is a vocal advocate for the non-profit group Strong Towns, serves on board of the north Texas chapter of the Congress for the New Urbanism, and writes and speaks regularly on the topics of fiscally-based planning, small scale development, economic gardening and neighborhood revitalization.

 Favorite podcast?
 Strong Towns, EntreLeadership, and Serial.
 And Go Cultivate!

 Music you put on while you’re working?
-Whatever WeWork or Jordan has playing.
-Outside work, I'm a big fan of Bastille and still love the old stuff from 60s, 70s and 80s (all genres)
+Whatever WeWork (where our offices are) or Jordan has playing.
+Outside work, I'm a big fan of Bastille and still love the old stuff from 60s, 70s and 80s (all genres).

 One book (or more, if you must) you'd recommend that you've read in the last 2 years?
 I read a lot, so can't go with just one: The Big Sort, Thinking Fast and Slow, Prosperity without Growth, ReWork, 5 Voices.

 Favorite childhood breakfast cereal?
 Froot Loops were a favorite as a kid.
-Now a fan of Cinnamon Life and good old fashioned granola with some blueberries or strawberries.
+These days I’m a fan of Cinnamon Life and good old fashioned granola with some blueberries or strawberries.